PraneetBose/APOINTMENT-MANAGER/README.md

 **Python 3.8 or higher is required**

-To install the library , you can just run the following command: pip install Flask Flask-Mail
+To install the library , you can just run the following command:<br>
+pip install Flask Flask-Mail